CALIFORNIA INDIAN STORE ETHNOGRAPHIC SHOPPING

 MISSION STATEMENT

-To encourage, promote and support the working traditional Native American Indian Indigenous artists of California, southwestern Arizona, and northern Baja, to assist them with selling their Indian arts and crafts to revive and preserve the ageless cultural traditions of the California Indian aboriginal peoples, including the, Ipai Tipai, Cocopah Cucapa, Kumeyaay Kumiai, Quechan, Mohave Mojave, Paipai, Kiliwa, Yavapai, Hualapai, Havasupai, Maricopa, Serrano, Luiseño, Kawia, Gabrielino, Chemehuevi, Juaneño, and Cahuilla Indigenous peoples.
+To encourage, promote and support the working traditional Native American Indian Indigenous artists of California, southwestern Arizona, and northern Baja, to assist them with selling their Indian arts and crafts to revive and preserve the ageless cultural traditions of the California Indian aboriginal peoples, including the, Ipai Tipai, Cocopah Cucapa, Kumeyaay Kumiai, Quechan, Mohave Mojave, Paipai, Kiliwa, Yavapai, Hualapai, Havasupai, Maricopa, Serrano, Luiseño, Kawia, Gabrielino, Chemehuevi, Juaneño, and Cahuilla indigenous peoples.

 CALIFORNIA INDIAN CULTURAL EVENTS